 - Community violence

-If you suspect a child has been abused, contact a pediatrician or a local child protective agency for help.
+If someone suspects a child has been abused, they should contact a pediatrician or a local child protective agency for help.
 Physicians are legally obligated to report all suspected cases of abuse or neglect to authorities.
 They can also recommend a therapist and provide the necessary information for investigators.
 Doctors may also testify in court to obtain legal protection for the child or to help criminally prosecute an individual suspected of engaging in child sexual abuse.

 Whatever the nature of the abuse, steps should be taken immediately to report the abuse and obtain help.
 Delaying a report decreases the child's chances for full recovery.

-If he or she has been abused, your child will benefit from the services of a qualified mental health professional.
-You and other members of the family may be advised to seek counseling so that you'll be able to provide the support and comfort your child needs.
-If someone in your family is responsible for the abuse, a mental health professional may be able to treat that person successfully, as well.
+If he or she has been abused, a child will benefit from the services of a qualified mental health professional.
+Parents and other members of the family may be advised to seek counseling so that they'll be able to provide the support and comfort the child needs.
+If someone in the family is responsible for the abuse, a mental health professional may be able to treat that person successfully, as well.

-If your child has been abused, you may be the only person who can help him or her.
-Do not delay reporting your suspicions of abuse.
-Denying the problem will only worsen the situation; allowing the abuse to continue decreases the child's chance for full recovery.
+If a child has been abused, a parent may be the only person who can help him or her.
+Do not delay reporting suspicions of abuse.
+Denying the problem will only worsen the situation.
 In any case of child abuse, the safety of the abused youngster is of primary concern.
 He or she needs to be in a safe environment free from the potential for continuing abuse.

 In most cases, children who are abused or neglected suffer greater emotional than physical damage.
 A child who has been abused or otherwise severely mistreated may become depressed or develop suicidal, withdrawn, or violent behavior.
 An older child may use drugs or alcohol, try to run away, or abuse others.
 The younger the child is and the closer the child's relationship to the abuser, the more serious the emotional damage will be.
 As adults, they may develop marital and sexual difficulties, depression or suicidal behavior.
 With early intervention and treatment, these outcomes may be avoided.